bjesus/asam/README.md

 ## Features
 * Search engine
 * Advanced tagging system
+* Multilingual
 * Comments
 * Ratings
 * Multiple files upload
 * Simple configuration

+See screenshots at the end of this page.

 ## Installation
 Setting up Asam is quite straight forward and should be very simple to anyone experienced with RoR.